-I often receive questions about PowerPoint slides and how they should be used.
+I often receive questions about guidelines for PowerPoint slides and how they should be used.
 Some people believe PowerPoint is simply an awful tool.
-I maintain that the problem is not with the tool or the technology, but rather with how it is used by the presenter.
+I maintain that the problem is not with the tool or the technology but with how the presenter uses it.

-If you cram a bunch of content that your audience can’t see or read onto your slide, of course it will be a distraction.
+It will be a distraction if you cram a bunch of content that your audience can’t see or read onto your slide.
 That kind of material isn’t valuable to you or your audience.
 What should you do instead?
 Here are a few of the top tips I offer regarding making the most of your PowerPoint slides:

 - Use bullet points only (no sentences)